 This page's content and author are not in any way associated with Little League Baseball Incorporated, its international headquarters, or any individual league.
 If you're looking for the official Little League Baseball home page, click here.
 If you'd like a list of Little League-related sites on the World Wide Web, click here.

-(June 2008) -- We have begun our coverage of the 2008 Connecticut state tournament -- click for details.
-If you can provide results or pairings for Connecticut district, sectional and state tournaments that are not listed on this site, please contact the Unpage. --- Visiting for the first time this year?
-Please see our note regarding our 2008 coverage.
+(June 2019) -- We have begun our coverage of the 2019 Connecticut state tournament -- click for details.
+If you can provide results or pairings for Connecticut district tournaments that are not listed on this site, please contact the Unpage.

 |